vippsas/vipps-developers/common-topics/direct-vs-psp.md

 Vipps user's payment card.

 To put it simply, it is a "card token lookup service":
-1. The PSP initiates a payment with the PSP API
-2. The PSP receives a token
-3. The PSP uses the token to processes the payment
-4. The PSP sends an update to us about the success or failure of the payment
+The PSP initiates a payment with the PSP API, receives a card token, use the token to process the payment, and then sends an update to us about the success or failure of the payment.

 ## Benefits of direct integration